distillpub/post--deconv-checkerboard/index.md

 * **Feature Visualization**:
 A major challenge for optimization-based feature visualization in vision models is that the gradient of the models we are visualizing seem to be dominated by high frequency components.
 Successful visualizations need to somehow compensate for this.
-There are a number of approaches, including gittering the image between steps, imposing a prior or constraint on the image, blur the gradient, or just directly normalize the frequencies.
+There are a number of approaches, including jittering the image between steps, imposing a prior or constraint on the image, blurring the gradient, or just directly normalizing the frequencies.
 However, one wonders if this high-frequency noise is just an artifact of strided convolutions, and the issue might just go away if we didn't use them.
 **TODO: citations**
 <!--  https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/deepdream/deepdream.ipynb -->

 * **Adveserial counter-examples**:

 ---